Rapfff/jajapy/docs/source/examples/05-ctmc.rst

 	>>>		if quality_best < current_quality: #we keep the best model only
 	>>>				quality_best = current_quality
 	>>>				best_model = current_model
-	>>> print(best_model.labelling)
 	WARNING: the size of the labelling is lower than the number of states.
 The labels for the last states will be chosen randomly.
 	[...]
 	WARNING: the size of the labelling is lower than the number of states.
-The labels for the last states will be chosen randomly
+The labels for the last states will be chosen randomly.
+	>>> print(best_model.labelling)
 	['red', 'yellow', 'blue', 'blue', 'blue', 'init']

 The best model labelling is very close to the original model one.
 In fact, we can even argue that we